Bombus monticola: Distribution

 B. monticola is found in most mountainous areas of Europe, as northern Scandinavia (mostly Norway and northern Sweden; the distribution in Finland is rather patchy, and confined to the area along the Norwegian border), the Alps, the Cantabrian Mountains, the Pyrenees, the Apennines, and in the Balkans.
 It is also found in the lowlands in northern Norway and the Kola peninsula as on the British Islands.
 In Britain, it lives on upland habitat, predominantly moorland.
 The major areas populated by this bumblebee are Dartmoor, Exmoor, the Welsh uplands, the Peak District, the North York Moors, and the Scottish mainland.

 It is a recent arrival in Ireland (first recorded in the 1970s).
 In Ireland, it is a montane species (hence the name).
-It is restricted to upland areas of counties Antrim (in the Northern Ireland part of Ulster) and Dublin, Wicklow, Carlow, and Wexford in the province of Leinster in the Irish Republic.
+It is restricted to upland areas of counties Antrim, Dublin, Wicklow, Carlow and Wexford.
 The decline of this species in England has led Natural England to include the bilberry bumble bee in its Species recovery Programme.